 Vanilla Cream:

-1. Start by making a portion of vanilla cream.
+- Start by making a portion of vanilla cream.
 You can use the powder vanilla cream from the super market which only needs to be mixed with milk.
-However, we strongly recommend to make your own and homemade vanilla cream.
-You can follow our recipe for vanilla cream which is super easy.
-You can find the recipe on our blog.
+However, I strongly recommend to make your own and homemade vanilla cream.
+You can follow my recipe for vanilla cream which is super easy.
+You can find the recipe on NordicFoodLiving.com

 Dough:

-2. Warm the milk and pour it in a large bowl.
+- Warm the milk and pour it in a large bowl.
 Dissolve the yeast in the lukewarm milk.
+If you are using dry/active yeast, add this later together with the flour.

 Filling: